phkaeser/wlmaker/doc/ROADMAP.md

   the `dependencies/` subdirectory, if versions are avaialble.
   * Upgrade to wlroots 0.18.
 Verify if that & libdrm update works with lightdm.

+* Support different output scale & transformations
+  * [done] Add a style file that has dimensions suitably for a Hi-Res screen (eg. Retina) (#99)
+  * Add commandline arguments to configure size of window (#98)
+  * Add option to specify an output transformation (#97)
+  * Scale icons to tile size.

 * Misc
   * [done] Expose the decoration manager configurables through the config file.
-  * Add a style file that has dimensions suitably for a Hi-Res screen (eg. Retina) (#99)
-  * Add commandline arguments to configure size of window (#98)
-  * Add option to specify an output transformation (#97)

 ## Plan for 0.5